Credit card 101: Applying for a credit card as a college student

 For college students, credit cards offer financial flexibility and a way to build credit.
 Still, having a credit card is a big responsibility.
 It's important to treat credit carefully: conduct research to find the card you want, understand how card spending fits into your overall budget and use credit at a level you can afford.

-If you make a habit of paying your bills on-time, you can build a strong credit history for your future.
-When you pay off your entire credit balance every month, you can avoid interest charges and use category spending (such as gas or groceries) to earn cash back and rewards points from credit cards with perks.
+If you make a habit of paying your bills on-time, you could build a strong credit history for your future.
+When you pay off your entire credit balance every month, you can help prevent accruing interest and use spending to earn cash back or rewards points from credit cards with perks.

-Your first lessons in credit can last you a lifetime, opening up a credit account can help you graduate into the real world with a responsible credit history to last a lifetime.
+Your first lessons in credit can build a foundation that benefits you moving forward.
+Opening a credit account can help you graduate into the real world with a responsible credit history.